cysnhr/discontinued-100-days-of-code/log.md

 ### Day 39: Apr 4, 2023

 **Today's Progress**: Solved the binary search.
 I love YouTube coding tutorials (https://www.youtube.com/watch?v=9q0k3OyCKPY).
 Started on another thingy that requires sorting but I forgot all about these algorithms.
+50% progress on javascript course.

 **Thoughts:** Tomorrow after getting to school I'm going to borrow an algo book from a classmate.
 Meanwhile I don't think I understand the execution of the binary search 100%.
 Imma keep thinking until I understand it.